svxa/micropython-espnow-wled/README.md

 # Micropython ESP-NOW WLED controller
+This repository sets up an M5Stack Atom S3 Lite to control a WLED instance via ESP-NOW.
+The button on the ESP allows you to turn on presets, cycle through them and turn off the WLED light.
+You can install the button anywhere in your house and activate your favorite presets even if wifi is down.
+The button does not run on batteries, it requires power.

 This script is designed to be used with a M5Stack Atom S3 Lite and a WLED device based on a 0.15.0 or later version.
 It was tested with WLED_0.15.0-b4_ESP32_audioreactive.bin from WLED.
-The button allows you to turn on presets, cycle through them and turn off the WLED light.

 If your presets do not activate night mode and you only want a single preset to be set, you can skip the `remote.json` and just change `BUTTON_NUMBER_PRESET` to 16 (preset 1), 17 (preset 2), 18 (preset 3), 19 (preset 4).